The St-Germain Spritz and a Story.

 Now, whether or not you fancy yourself as an aspiring mixologist, I hope I’ve done enough to convince you that you NEED your own bottle of ST-GERMAIN®.
 The drink has won an array of awards and is noted by The New York Times as being ‘one of the most influential cocktail components introduced in the last decade’.
 And anyone can make a St-Germain Spritz – it’s a really easy Summer Spritz recipe

 I’ve tried mine in various other forms already – I rather like it neat on the rocks in the evening.
 And, it makes a lovely ST-GERMAIN® Royale by using one part ST-GERMAIN® to 3 parts sparkling wine.
 I REALLY want to try some poured over lemon sorbet too.
-And, I’ve got a bottle to give away to one lucky London-Unattached reader.

 And, why not pin this to your cocktail recipe board – a St-Germain Spritz is the perfect summer tipple